derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 *^ The Event Loop Machine ^*

 During the compilation process, the *engine* quickly reads our code, optimizes it, and reorganizes it in preperation for faster execution time.
-During execution time, there are two main goals:
+When the *runtime* and the *engine* are working together to execute our code, there two main goals:
 1. The *engine* tries to clear its *stack*
 2. The *event loop* tries to clear its *event queue*

-Once these two goals are met, the *runtime* and *engine* just chill.
-They simply wait for input triggers to occur.
+Once these two goals are met, the *runtime* and *engine* just relax.
+They simply wait for something to happen.

 Remember the input triggers we covered in the *Behavior* section?
-Same ones.
+They break this relaxation because they make things happen.
 Again, these input triggers, often called *events*, are:
 1. user interaction (tap, click, hit, hover, etc.)
 2. environment (layout resizing, operating system, device sensor, etc.)
 3. time (delays, schedules, etc.)

+When an input trigger occurs, the *runtime APIs* update the *event queue*.
+Since the *event loop* has been continously cycling while the *runtime* and *engine* were relaxing

 Here is the process:
 1. Units of work are read by the *engine*